-The goal of the Direct Practice Improvement (DPI) project is to translate current (within five years) existing knowledge or guidelines into clinical practice to improve patient outcomes.
-The focus of the project is Quality Improvement and the topic comes from a real problem at the immersion site tht can be improved upon through the translation of current evidence into practice.
+The goal of the Direct Practice Improvement (DPI) project is to translate original quantitative research (within five years for the teach-out version and within seven years in the new program) or clinical practice guidelines that are new to the organization to improve a measurable patient outcome.
+The focus of the project is Quality Improvement, and the topic comes from a real problem at the immersion site that can be improved upon through the translation of current evidence into practice.
 There should be data at this time that the problem does exist.
 When considering a potential project topic, learners will start by developing a PICOT question.
-All of the components in the potential project must be feasible and sustainable, Learners will need to have access to a clinical site and an ample access to the population they would like to implement the DPI project.
+All of the components in the potential project must be feasible.
+And sustainable, Learners will need to have access to a clinical site and an ample access to the population they would like to implement the DPI project.
 Vulnerable populations are discouraged as this may delay progress through IRB IF the immersion site DOES NOT have their own IRB.
 Projects that occur at or within a jail, detention center, or correctional institution are strictly prohibited.
-Some examples of vulnerable populations include homeless, pregnant women, cognitively impaired, pediatric, etc. Learners are required to utilize an existing valid and reliable instruments to measure their intervention.
-Timeline for data collection should be considered to ensure measurable outcomes (minimum data collection is four weeks).
-NO DATA COLLECTION CAN BEGIN UNTIL APPROVAL
+Some examples of vulnerable populations include homeless, pregnant women, cognitively impaired, pediatric, etc. Learners are required to utilize an existing valid Copyright© 2005-2021.
+Grand Canyon University.
+All rights reserved.